DynamoDS/DesignScript/LanguageSpec.md

     “{“ { Statement } “}”
 ```

 The return type of function is optional.
 By default the return type is var.
-If the return type is specified, [type conversion](#heading=h.l30kv4fz02il) may happen.
+If the return type is specified, type conversion may happen.
 It is not encouraged to specify return type unless it is necessary.

 Function must be defined in the global scope.

 For parameters, if their types are not specified, by default is var.
 The type of parameters should be carefully specified so that [replication and replication guide](#heading=h.f51u2x6ertfi) will work as desired.
-For example, if a parameter’s type is var[]..[] ([arbitrary rank](#heading=h.x5qwed3vbjgx)), it means no replication on this parameter.
+For example, if a parameter’s type is `var[]..[]` ([arbitrary rank](#heading=h.x5qwed3vbjgx)), it means no replication on this parameter.

-Example:
+For example:

 ```
 def foo:var(x:number[]..[], y:number = 3)